-In accordance with the provisions of the Companies Act, 2013 and the Articles of Association of the Company, Mrs. Alpa Shah (DIN: 00573190), Whole Time Director of the Company, retires by rotation at ensuing Annual General Meeting and being eligible, offer herself for reappointment.
-The Board recommends her re-appointment as Director liable to retire by rotation at the ensuing Annual General Meeting.
+In accordance with the provisions of the Companies Act, 2013 and the Articles of Association of the Company, Mr. Apoorva Shah (DIN: 00573184), Managing Director of the Company, retires by rotation at ensuing Annual General Meeting and being eligible, offer himself for re-appointment.
+The Board recommends his re-appointment as Managing Director liable to retire by rotation at the ensuing Annual General Meeting.